2023 shooting of Fargo police officers: Previous encounters with law enforcement

-In July, 2016, Barakat gave up several of his own firearms to the Cass County Sheriff’s Office.
+In July, 2016, Barakat gave up several of his own firearms to the Cass County Sheriff's Office.
 Barakat said he bought the guns "in an attempt to fit in" after co-workers had asked him if he liked hunting or shooting, but decided that he did not enjoy shooting after trying it.
 Barakat also stated that "the current state of affairs in the world" convinced him to dispose of the guns, telling officers he was a Muslim from Syria and did not want to be suspected as a violent person by the government.
 Barakat told officers that he was not able to return the guns to the store he had bought them from as the store said "all sales were final."
 Despite being suggested alternative ways to dispose of the firearms, Barakat insisted that the sheriff's office take the guns and sell them as a donation.
-The sheriff's office accepted the four guns, a Mossberg 500 Cruiser shotgun, a Mossberg Patriot rifle hunting package, a Remington mod.
-870 and an Izhmash Saiga rifle, valued at $1,512.
+The sheriff's office accepted the four guns, a Mossberg 500 Cruiser shotgun, a Mossberg Patriot rifle hunting package, a Remington Model 870 and an Izhmash Saiga rifle, valued at $1,512.

 In 2021, the FBI received an anonymous tip about Barakat from a woman in Minnesota, who raised concerns about his large collection of firearms, his mental state and his alleged use of threatening language.
 She claimed that Barakat was "mentally unstable", knew him to use anti-LGBTQ and racial slurs, and was worried he would "become a mass shooter."
 This information was forwarded to the Fargo Police Department, who interviewed Barakat, but took no further action due to a lack of evidence regarding any illegal activity.
 In the interview, Barakat "denied any ill-intentions."

 In 2022, Barakat was again interviewed by police following a fire in his apartment kitchen, when responding firefighters reported the large amount of firearms, ammunition and explosive materials in his home.
 Police found that all firearms were legally obtained and he was not prohibited from owning any of the items of concern, so no further action was taken.

 In May, 2023, Barakat had an encounter with a Cass County deputy after he shot at explosive Tannerite targets at a Casselton firing range, which prompted concerned calls from neighbors who thought a "cannon" may have been being used due to the loud bangs.
 The range did not allow such targets, so Barakat was warned and was made to dump the explosive compounds, as federal law did not allow their transport after being mixed.